01 of 11

 Deadly nightshade likes sandy soil and thrives even in dry conditions.
-I've become very familiar with this plant's vining habits on my own property.
-It has a white star shaped flower and the fruit looks like a large black current.
-All parts of this plant are toxic to humans and... pets.
+It has a white star-shaped flower and the fruit looks like a large black currant.
+All parts of this plant are toxic to humans and pets.

 The leaves are dark green and smooth textured somewhat similar to that of a tomato plant.
 (It is in the same family as tomato, potato and pepper plants which is why you don't want your neighbor pitching his garden scraps over your fence.)
 Nightshades can be difficult to eradicate.